 The stylish suites have a large lounge area and a deck complete with loungers and a private plunge pool where you can relax while taking in views over the river.
 All of the furniture throughout the lodge is made from locally sourced materials.

-The property occupies a beautiful, remote spot on the banks of the mile-wide Rufiji River, in the heart of Selous Game Reserve.
+The property occupies a beautiful, remote spot on the banks of the mile-wide Rufiji River, in the heart of Nyerere National Park.
 Its position gives you plenty of opportunity to view hippo partially submerged in the water, birds flitting across the banks or monkeys up in the trees.

 Children aged eight and over are welcome at Sand Rivers, though only those aged over 12 can participate in walking safaris.
-One of the hillside suites includes an attached children’s annexe.
+One of the hillside suites includes an attached children’s annex.

 During your stay, you can take half- and full-day game drives in open 4x4s, boat safaris and fishing trips on the river, and visit the Tagalala hot springs.
 The lodge also offers specially tailored fly-camping trips for a true wilderness experience.
 Sand Rivers was one of the first lodges in the area to take guests out on walking safaris, and is still at the forefront of bringing the bush and wildlife ever closer for a more authentic experience.

 Nomad Tanzania, the management behind Sand Rivers, works closely to support the Selous Rhino Trust.
-This is dedicated to securing the future of the black rhino in Selous Game Reserve.
-This huge wildlife reserve, one of the largest in Africa, is one of the few places left in the world where black rhino still naturally roams free.
+This is dedicated to securing the future of the black rhino in Nyerere National Park.
+This huge wildlife reserve, one of the largest in Africa, is one of the few places left in the world where black rhino still naturally roam free.
 But, following years of uncontrolled poaching, there are only a handful left of the 3,000 that could be found there in the 1970s.
 The Selous Rhino Trust’s mission is to protect these remaining rhinos and to create a secure and peaceful environment within which they can start to thrive once more.
 Further details can be found at www.selousrhinotrust.org.